Porter recipe

 Black Swaen Black Extra0.1 kg0.22 lb13004902%

-The base of the grist is our Ale malt, with some addition of Munich for the fuller rich malt character.
-Special malt varieties are essential for this style.
-Cara (Chrystal) malts will help with caramel flavours and residual sweetness, which is required to balance the bitterness of hops and the roasted grains.
+For the base malt, we recommend using Ale malt, with some Munich malt for a fuller, richer character.
+Special malts also play an essential role in this style.
+Crystal (Cara) malts enhance caramel flavours and residual sweetness, which helps to balance the bitterness of hops and roasted grains.
 A mid-colour caramel malt should work well.

 Hops